saiudaykumar10/Used-Car-Price-Prediction/README.md

 This project predicts the price of a used car.
-The code is present in the UsedCarPicePrediction.ipynb notebook.
+The code is present in the Used Car Price Predictionnotebook.
 The model is trained on the 'train.csv' file.